vusion/icon-font-loader/README.md

 # icon-font-loader

-Import svg files by using a virtual property `icon-font` in CSS.
+Import svg files through a virtual property `icon-font` in CSS.
 And generate icon fonts after collecting all svgs.

 This could be seen as an equivalent substitution from characters to font icons.